Nostrademous/Dota2-FullOverwrite/readme.md

 If you want to store some data for a bot, do so by using `bot.<modeName>_<variableName>`.

-There are not many stub files as of yet.
-Just copy the file that is closest to what you need and modify it.
+There are some stub files, just not for everything.
+Just copy the `template` file if one exist and open an implemented hero file similar to what you are looking to do for a boost to your productivity.
+The following stub files currently exist:
-A stub file exists for ability use at: `abilityUse/abilityUse_template.lua`
+- for ability usage use: `abilityUse/abilityUse_template.lua`
+- for item purchase use: `itemPurchase/template.lua`

 *Heroes*
 -------